GREsau/schemars/README.md

 </details>

+## Versioning and Stability

+Schemars follows semantic versioning, with the following caveats:

+- Increasing MSRV (Minimum Supported Rust Version) is considered a semver-minor change.
+Schemars aims to support the past year of stable rust versions, but this is not guaranteed.
+- External libraries that are supported via optional dependencies (see [Feature Flags](#feature-flags)) _may_ be removed in a minor version change, particularly if a newer semver-incompatible version has been released for a long time.
+- The exact structure of generated schemas (both for built-in implementations on standard library types, and for `#[derive(JsonSchema)]` implementations) may change between versions of schemars - this is not considered a breaking change.
+- Exported items that are marked with `#[doc(hidden)]` and have names beginning with `_` are not part of the public API, and may be changed or removed without notice.
+- If a bug is found in schemars that causes attributes to be incorrectly processed or silently ignored by `#[derive(JsonSchema)]`, a subsequent version of schemars may instead fail compilation when encountering such attributes.
+This is considered a bug fix, and not a breaking change.

 ## Feature Flags

 - `std` (enabled by default) - implements `JsonSchema` for types in the rust standard library (`JsonSchema` is still implemented on types in `core` and `alloc`, even when this feature is disabled).
 Disable this feature to use schemars in `no_std` environments.